oktadev/okta-blog/_source/_posts/2024-12-30-scim-okta-integration-network.md

 ## Learn more about Secure Identity Integrations
 For more resources, check out Okta's [Saas Security page](https://www.okta.com/saas-security/) and [integrator help hub](https://support.okta.com/help/s/product-hub/application-integrations?language=en_US).

-## Enterprise Workshop Series on building a SCIM server and other integrations
+## Enterprise workshop series on building a SCIM server and other integrations

 |Posts in the on-demand workshop series|
 | --- |